jsvenson/laravel-sass/README.md

 ## Optional feature

 There's an optional third parameter for `SassCompiler::run()` and fifth parameter for `SassCompiler::runInEnvironment()` that expects one of the strings described in http://leafo.net/scssphp/docs/#output_formatting.
-This defines the desired output. `scss_formatter` is the standard laravel-sass uses, choose `scss_formatter_compressed` if you need a minimized css file. `scss_formatter_nested` is for nested output, optimized for readability.
+This defines the desired output. `scss_formatter` is the standard laravel-sass uses; choose `scss_formatter_compressed` if you need a minimized css file. `scss_formatter_nested` is for nested output, optimized for readability.

+If the `scss_formatter_compressed` option is used, the compiled css will have a `.min.css` extension appended to it rather than the normal `.css`.

 ## Testing